Randal L Meek

 Some people have no life dreams, just moving through life unencumbered by ambition.
 Others have dreams but convince themselves that the dreams are unattainable or that they are unworthy of pursuing them.
 Then, there are those who never surrender their dream but, instead, stand resolute, always with hope in their heart and the will and drive to achieve their heart's desire.
 Welcome to the world of guitarist Randal L Meek.

-At 24 he purchased what he refers to as a "real" guitar (a Guild D-50) and did a deep dive into the world of fingerstyle acoustic guitarists e.g., Will Ackerman and Andrew York.
+At 24, he purchased what he refers to as a "real" guitar (a Guild D-50) and did a deep dive into the world of fingerstyle acoustic guitarists e.g., Will Ackerman and Andrew York.
 He started composing his own pieces, both instrumentals and songs with lyrics.
 He got enough positive feedback that he started to think about becoming a professional musician as a career.
 However, looking at it realistically, he knew how tough that could be.
 "Back in the '80s that meant going on the road for eternity hoping to 'make it' as a musician and still probably live a hand-to-mouth existence.
 I wasn’t willing to take that chance and took the more certain path of becoming a lawyer."

 When the pandemic hit in 2020, Randal heard through the grapevine that Grammy-winning artist and producer Will Ackerman was looking to do some remote producing of musicians' albums.
 While the idea of approaching his idol was daunting, Randal decided to contact him, remembering a pledge he made to himself two years previously to be prepared to explore any opportunity that presented itself.
 He submitted two YouTube videos of his fingerstyle compositions to Ackerman.
 Expecting that to be the end of it, Randal was blown away when Ackerman expressed an interest in meeting via Facetime.
-The Facetime meeting lasted an hour and at the end, Ackerman invited Randal to come to Imaginary Road Studios (as soon as Covid had subsided enough to make it safe) and record an album there with he and Tom Eaton producing.
-A little over a year later, Randal recorded the album longings, thereby achieving his life-long dream.
+The Facetime meeting lasted an hour and at the end, Ackerman invited Randal to come to Imaginary Road Studios (as soon as Covid had subsided enough to make it safe) and record an album there with him and Tom Eaton producing.
+A little over a year later, Randal recorded the album “longings”, thereby achieving his life-long dream.

-Randal splits his time residing in Colorado and Hawaii (Maui).
-In 2019, his partner of 42 years succumbed to a five-year battle with IPF.
-As Randal puts it " Struggling through that end-of-life journey inspired much of the music on the album."
-Besides his passion for music, he embraces life through his love of "…puppies (all dogs regardless of age are 'puppies' to me) and my kids and grandkids, the island of Maui and the mountains of Colorado.
-I love to fly fish in the streams of Colorado and Utah and enjoy sport fishing off Maui."
-When pressed to express the impetus of the album longings, he states "This album is about feelings, emotions and loss, but with hope of a life ahead always just around the corner."
+After many years of living in Colorado and splitting time between Colorado and Maui, Randal now resides full-time in Hawaii (Maui).
+Besides his passion for music, he embraces life through his love of "…puppies (all dogs regardless of age are 'puppies' to me), my wife, kids and grandkids and the island of Maui."
+When pressed to express the impetus of the last two albums, he states "These albums are about feelings, emotions, love, and loss, but with hope of a life ahead always just around the corner."